OpenDevSci/LongDev-ABCD/docs/Contributing.md

 Encounter an issue or have a suggestion?
 Please open an issue for discussion.
 For immediate help, reach out in our [Slack channel](https://join.slack.com/t/fiusunlab/shared_invite/zt-2c06cewsn-umIms6iXpnKa8NPwnsf_Xg).

-Thank you for contributing to midFEMA!
+Thank you for contributing to LAP-ABCD!

 [Back to top](#table-of-contents)